giaat/learn-angular-node/README.md

 Have you already finished section 1?
 If you do, remember to tag it before you go on to the next section.
 Please, refer to [Instructions](#instructions) if you forgot.

 ### Section 3 : As Mom said, "DO YOUR TESTS!"
-Now that we have a server which accepts http request and responds accordingly, we need to write __tests__!
-I am already hearing you out: "Buuuttt we already tested our server using Postman as you suggested in the last section!!!".
+Now that we have a server which accepts HTTP requests and responds accordingly, we need to write __tests__!
+I hear you out already: "Buuuttt we already tested our server using Postman as you suggested in the last section!!!".
 I know, I know, that's what I said.
 But!
 Are you going to run these tests by yourself every time you want to make sure it is still working as intended?
 Let me ask again, __ARE YOU SURE__ you want to run these tests __every time__ you add a feature to your server to check that it didn't break something?

 ![How-about-no bear](http://i1.kym-cdn.com/photos/images/original/000/129/577/1a4.jpg)

 As your application grows so should your test suites!
 Redoing every test by yourself is just a waste of time therefore we are going to write __unit tests__.

 First thing first, we could just write some JavaScript files that require our `server.js` to test it however we need the tests to quit when the code does not match our requirements.
 For that matter we use an __assertion library__ that provides functions we can use that throws errors when things are not happening as we want them to.
-We are going to use [assert](https://nodejs.org/api/assert.html) which is included by default in NodeJS.
+The library we use is [assert](https://nodejs.org/api/assert.html).
+It is included by default in NodeJS.

-Another thing we do not want as well is running ourselves every test one by one.
+Another thing we do not want is: running ourselves every test one by one.
 We need a __test runner__.
 We are lucky!
 A lot has already been done on the matter and great tools already exists.
 We are going to use [Mocha](https://mochajs.org/).
-You need to add it to your server as a dev dependency (Psss, look [here](#section-1:-basic-commands)).
+You need to add it to your server as a dev dependency (Psss, look [here](#section-1:-basic-commands) ).

 We do not put our tests in the same folder as the code they are testing.
 You need to create a new folder called `test/` in `server/`.
 Inside this folder, just create an `index.js` file whose content is given below: